workbenchdev/Workbench/CONTRIBUTING.md

 We provide a couple of tools to make the development process pleasant.

-- Code formatter that runs automatically on git commit.
+- Code formatter that runs automatically on git commit
-- Simple script to run all the tests locally.
+- Single command to run all the tests locally

 ```sh
 # Ubuntu requirements